acherrera/anthony-herrera/content/posts/Programming/20230125_python_pelican.md

 AWS EC2 services.
 I've built a test website or two from scratch in Python but they have always felt very "heavy".
 I just want to create a few reviews and updates, maybe do some Google Analytics.
 A static website is a good place to start, but then there is styles that have to be set up.
-I'd like some kind of framework.... enter Pelican!
+I'd like some kind of framework....
+Enter Pelican!

 A module to create a static website from scratch.
 No databases, no users, just serve up some HTML and maybe some images and call it good.
 Reasons I'm choosing to go this way: